020 3740 5856

 Article by Akwasi Duodu

 According to a recent report by the International Longevity Centre, financial advice can leave savers around £50,000 richer over 10 years.
 There is also new evidence that financial advice offers especially good value for the less well off.
-In case you are wondering how this works, here are five main areas where a financial adviser could add value:
+In case you are wondering how this works, here are five ways a financial adviser could make you wealthier.

 2: Spotting and eliminating bad habits